fbpx

 Transfer to Phuentsholing

-Phuentsholing is a border town in southern Bhutan and is the administrative seat of Chukha District.
+It is a border town in southern Bhutan and is the administrative seat of Chukha District.
 Phuentsholing adjoins the Indian town of Jaigoan, and cross-border trade has resulted in a thriving local economy.
 The India-Bhutan border at Phuentsholing clearly separates two very different peoples and cultures.
 Jaigoan across the border is larger, bustling and loud, similar to many other West Bengal Centre’s of commerce, albeit with many Bhutanese shoppers.
 Phuentsholing is uniquely more urban than other Bhutanese towns as it is the Bhutan financial, industrial and trading capital.
 It has been affected a little by the neighboring culture, but is distinctly far quieter and more orderly than its neighboring As the majority of goods traded go into Bhutan through Phuentsholing, the town is the gateway to Bhutan for trade with India.

-Overnight Stay Hotel Lotus/Lhaki at Phuentsholing [/D]
+Overnight Stay Hotel Druk at Phuentsholing.

 • 145 km/ approx. 4-5hours drive

 Paro Dzong is one of the most impressive and well-known dzongs in Bhutan.
-One of the finest examples of Bhutanese architecture, it is also known as the Ringpung Dzong, which means ‘fortress on a heap of jewels.
+One of the finest examples of Bhutanese architecture, it is also known as the Ringpung Dzong, which means ‘fortress on a heap of jewels’.
 It is the administrative seat of the district of Paro.
 The dzong was built in the 16th century on the foundation of a monastery built by Guru Rinpoche.
 It was used on numerous occasions to defend the Paro Valley from invasions by Tibet.

 Unlike most of the other dzongs in Bhutan, it survived the massive 1897 earthquake mostly unscathed, though it was almost burnt to the ground by a fire in 1907.
 All-important relics were lost to the fire and nothing could be salvaged except for the Thongdrol, a 20×20 meter-wide Thangka.
-The Thangka is displayed annually during a ceremony called ParoTshechu.
+The Thangka is displayed annually during a ceremony called Paro Tshechu.
 The Dzong was however rebuilt the following year.

-• 130 km/ approx. 4 hours drive
+• 115 km/ approx. 4 hours drive

-Dochula pass, located 30 km away from the capital, on the way to Punakha from Thimphu offers a 360-degree of beautiful panoramic view of Himalaya Mountain range, especially on clear winter days.
+Dochula pass, located 60 km away , on the way to Punakha from Paro offers a 360-degree of beautiful panoramic view of Himalaya mountain range, especially on clear winter days.
 The 108 chortens that adorn the beauty of this place were built by Queen Mother to commemorate the Bhutanese soldiers who were killed when fighting the Indian rebels in 2003.
 The pass is also popular spiritual place for both locals and tourists because of an important temple that is located on the crest of Dochula pass.
-Besides the spirituality of the place many Bhutanese families visit the pass during holidays and weekends to simply enjoy the scenery of the place with their pack lunch and hot tea.
-For tourists, the place is an ideal location to capture beautiful pictures of Himalaya Mountain range provided the weather permits.
-Chimi Lhakhang: Chimi Lhakhang located near Lobesa, Punakha stands on a round hillock and is flanked by hundreds of prayer flags.
-Built in 1499, this monastery is dedicated to Lama Drukpa Kinley or ‘the Divine Madman’.
-An accomplished master of Mahamudra Buddhist Tradition, he is also known as the ‘Mad Saint’ for his unorthodox ways of teaching Buddhism by singing, humor and outrageous behavior, which amounted to being bizarre and strong sexual overtones and inclinations.

 Drukpa Kinley is also a cultural icon in Bhutan around whom countless yarns, fictions, stories and legends have been spun.
-In founding the site, it is said that Lama Kunley subdued a demon of Dochu La with his “magic thunderbolt of wisdom” and trapped it in a rock at the location close to where the chorten now stands.
+In founding the site it is said that Lama Kinley subdued a demon of Dochula with his “magic thunderbolt of wisdom” and trapped it in a rock at the location close to where the chorten now stands.
 He is also the saint who advocated the use of phallus symbols as paintings on walls and as flying carved wooden phalluses on house tops at four corners of the eves.
-The monastery is the repository of the original wooden symbol of phallus that Kunley brought from Tibet.
+The monastery is the repository of the original wooden symbol of phallus that Kinley brought from Tibet.
 This wooden phallus is decorated with a silver handle and is used to bless people who visit the monastery on pilgrimage, particularly women seeking blessings to beget children.
 The tradition at the monastery is to strike pilgrims on the head with a 10 inch (25 cm) wooden phallus (erect penis).
 Traditionally symbols of an erect penis in Bhutan have been intended to drive away the evil eye and malicious gossip.

-Overnight stay at Four Boutique Hotel or Similar in Punakha [B/D]
+Overnight at Four Boutique Hotel in Punakha

-• 77 km/ approx. 2 hour drive
+• 75 km/ approx. 3 hour drive

-Upon reaching Thimphu Visit, Memorial Chorten: The Memorial Chorten, also known as the Thimphu Chorten, is a large Tibetan-style Buddhist Monastery is a popular landmark in the city with its golden spires and bells.
+Memorial Chorten: The Memorial Chorten, also known as the Thimphu Chorten, is a large Tibetan-style Buddhist Monastery is a popular landmark in the city with its golden spires and bells.
 It was built in 1974 to honor the memory of the third king, Jigme Dorji Wangchuk.
 The architecture of the chorten has been designed to present it as ‘one of the most visible religious structures in Thimphu’.

 The whitewashed chorten is decorated with richly carved annexes facing the cardinal directions, and features elaborate mandalas, statues and a shrine dedicated to the popular third king.
 There are numerous religious paintings and complex tantric statues housed inside reflecting both peaceful and wrathful aspects of Buddhist deities.
 This chorten is unlike other chortens as it does not enshrine the mortal remains of the King.
 Only the King’s photo in a ceremonial dress adorns a hall in the ground floor.
 The King when he was alive wanted to build ‘a chorten to represent the mind of the Buddha’.

-Tashichho Dzong: Located on the northern edge of the city of Thimphu, on the western bank of the Wang chu Tashichho Dzong is Bhutan’s most stately and arguably the most impressive building.
+Tashichho Dzong: Located on the northern edge of the city of Thimphu, on the western bank of the Wangchu Tashichho Dzong is Bhutan’s most stately and arguably the most impressive building.
 It has traditionally been the seat of the Druk desi or ‘Dharma Raja’, the head of Bhutan’s civil government, an office which has been combined with the kingship since the creation of the monarchy in 1907, and summer capital of the country.
 It houses the throne room of His Majesty the King of Bhutan and is the summer residence of the venerated monastic community.
 The current dzong is the impressive result of a redesign of the original medieval structure sanctioned by the Third King, His Majesty King Jigme Dorji Wangchuk, when he moved the capital to Thimphu from Punakha.

 The Fortress of the glorious religion houses the throne room of His Majesty the King, the main secretariat building and the central monk body.
 Its courtyard is open to visitors during the Thimphu Tshechu and when the monk moves to its winter residence in Punakha.

-After breakfast at hotel, start your sightseeing program by visiting the The Buddha Dordenma is located atop a hill in Kuensel phodrang Nature Park and overlooks the Southern entrance to Thimphu Valley.
-The statue fulfils an ancient prophecy dating back to the 8th century A.D that was discovered by Terton Pema Lingpa (Religious Treasure Discoverer) and is said to emanate an aura of peace and happiness to the entire world.
 This massive statue of Shakyamuni measures in at a height of 51.5 m, making it one of the largest statues of Buddha in the world.
 The statue is made of bronze and is gilded in gold.
 125,000 smaller Buddha statues have been placed within the Buddha Dordenma statue; 100,000 statues of which are 8-inches-tall and 25,000 statues of which are 12 inches tall.
 Each of these thousands of Buddhas have also been cast in bronze and gilded.
 The throne that the Buddha Dordenma sits upon is a large meditation hall.

 The Folk heritage museum: A three storied traditional building houses the Folk Heritage Museum.
 The earthen and timber building was renovated and restored few years ago to appear as it was century ago.
 Established in 2001 in Thimphu, the museum provides glimpse into the traditional Bhutanese material culture and way of life.
 The artifacts, which are kept inside the house, remind the visitors about how the rural Bhutanese live today.
 This 19th century traditional house provides you a glimpse of the Bhutanese lifestyle, and artifacts from the rural households.
 One can come across typical household objects, tools and equipment.